jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->

+When first creating the concept for this project the doubl
 #### Challenges Thus far ####

 Challenges that have presented themselves thus far is having to learn how to understand the MQ-3 tables so that the breathalyser can be callibrated.
 This process has yet to be completed and is currently in the define phase of learning and understanding the code used to create the callibration using Raspberry Pi.